albertattard/java-boot-camp/02 - Data Types.md

 Error with ordinal 1: INVALID_AMOUNT
 ```

 The ordinal is based on the constant's order/position.
-If someone changes the order of the constants in the enum will invalidate the ordinal saved in the database.
+If the order of the constants in the enum is changed it will invalidate the ordinal saved in the database.

 ```java
 public enum AppError {